In addition to overseeing the university's visual identity program, PAGES offers planning

 reports to external agencies-self studies, etc.

-Newsletters do not require editorial review but must carry the logo, appropriate affirmative action statement furnished by the Publications Office, and publishing information (see "Logo on Newsletters").
+Newsletters do not require editorial review but must carry the logo, appropriate affirmative action statement furnished by PAGES, and publishing information (see "Logo on Newsletters").

-We provide editing, typographic and format planning, design, printer liaison, and consultation for catalogs, class schedules, Student Rights and Regulations Online Handbook, Clarion and Beyond, and other university documents.
+We provide editing, typographic and format planning, design, printer liaison, and consultation for official publications, marketing materials, Clarion Magazine and other university documents.

 The Publication Process

-In most cases, the department ordering a publication prepares the text on a disk, thumb drive or e-mail and provides a hard copy.
-Please contact us before keyboarding starts to be sure we have compatible software for the PC or Mac systems.
+In most cases, the department ordering a publication prepares the text electronically and provides a hard copy.
+Please contact us before keyboarding starts so that we can advise on the best way to prepare data.

 University-wide, Microsoft Word is preferable.